Nervosys/Botnix/docs/languages-frameworks/python.section.md

 version of `toolz`, named `my_toolz`.
 To introduce our own package in the scope of [`withPackages`](#python.withpackages-function) we used a `let` expression.
 You can see that we used `ps.numpy` to select numpy from the nixpkgs package set (`ps`).
-We did not take `toolz` from the Nixpkgs package set this time, but instead took our own version that we introduced with the `let` expression.
+We did not take `toolz` from the Botpkgs package set this time, but instead took our own version that we introduced with the `let` expression.

 #### Handling dependencies {#handling-dependencies}